Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Stability beyond the Standard Model

 \section{Stability beyond the Standard Model}

-The non-minimal coupling of the Higgs field to gravity makes the model under consideration intrinsically non-renormalisable, requiring it to be treated as an effective field theory valid up to a specific cut-off scale, $\Lambda_\xi = M_P /\xi$ \cite{Barbon:2009ya,Burgess:2009ea,Hertzberg:2010dc,Burgess:2010zq,Bezrukov:2010jz,Bezrukov:2012hx,Ren:2014sya,Bezrukov:2014ipa,Fumagalli:2017cdo,Antoniadis:2021axu,Mikura:2021clt,Ito:2021ssc,Escriva:2016cwl,Karananas:2022byw}, which may either signal the transition to a strongly coupled regime \cite{Aydemir:2012nz,Calmet:2013hia,Escriva:2016cwl,Saltas:2015vsc} or the emergence of new degrees of freedom beyond the SM content \cite{Giudice:2010ka} (for a review in the context of Higgs inflation see \cite{Rubio:2018ogq}).
-For the non-minimal couplings considered in this work, $\Lambda_\xi$ is estimated to range from approximately $10^{16}$ to $10^{17}$ GeV, i.e. typically well above the SM vacuum instability scale.
+As shown in Appendix \ref{app:cut-off}, the non-minimal coupling of the Higgs field to gravity makes the model under consideration intrinsically non-renormalisable, requiring it to be treated as an effective field theory valid up to a specific cut-off scale, $\Lambda_\xi = M_P /\xi$ \cite{Barbon:2009ya,Burgess:2009ea,Hertzberg:2010dc,Burgess:2010zq,Bezrukov:2010jz,Bezrukov:2012hx,Ren:2014sya,Bezrukov:2014ipa,Fumagalli:2017cdo,Antoniadis:2021axu,Mikura:2021clt,Ito:2021ssc,Escriva:2016cwl,Karananas:2022byw}, which may either signal the transition to a strongly coupled regime \cite{Aydemir:2012nz,Calmet:2013hia,Escriva:2016cwl,Saltas:2015vsc} or the emergence of new degrees of freedom beyond the SM content \cite{Giudice:2010ka} (for a review in the context of Higgs inflation see \cite{Rubio:2018ogq}).
+For the non-minimal couplings considered in this work, $\Lambda_\xi$ is estimated to range from approximately between $10^{16}$ to $10^{17}$ GeV, i.e. typically well above the SM vacuum instability scale.
 However, the validity of the low-energy effective field theory could be further reduced in the presence of additional sub-Planckian degrees of freedom beyond the SM content.

-From a bottom-up perspective, such new physics would manifest itself as higher-dimensional operators suppressed by a cut-off scale $\Lambda \lesssim \Lambda_\xi$, determined by the thresholds and masses of the new particles as they are integrated out during the construction of the low-energy effective field theory.
-Interestingly enough, the inclusion of these non-renormalisable operators could potentially restore the convexity of the Higgs effective potential at high energies (see Figure \ref{fig:effective_potential}), leading to the absolute stability of the electroweak vacuum irrespectively of the specific top-quark contribution.
-To investigate this possibility, we consider the impact of a prototypical non-renormalisable sextic operator, constructed from the gauge-invariant combination $H^\dagger H$ and the hypothetical cut-off scale of new physics $\Lambda$.
+From a bottom-up perspective, such new physics would manifest itself as higher-dimensional operators suppressed by a cut-off scale $\Lambda \lesssim \Lambda_\xi$, determined by the thresholds and masses of the new particles that are integrated out during the construction of the low-energy effective field theory.
+Interestingly enough, the inclusion of these so-far omitted non-renormalisable operators could potentially restore the convexity of the Higgs effective potential at high energies (see Figure \ref{fig:effective_potential}), leading to the absolute stability of the electroweak vacuum irrespectively of the specific top-quark contribution.
+To investigate this possibility, we consider the impact of a prototypical non-renormalisable sextic operator, constructed from the gauge-invariant combination $H^\dagger H$ and the hypothetical cut-off scale of new physics $\Lambda$ as free parameter.
 The corresponding effective potential takes the form